 It is located on the Lustica peninsula and is a blue flag beach popular for families with kids.
 This family beach in Montenegro is a long stretch of sandy shorelines, small bays, and nearby pine forests.

-It is the best spot for snorkeling, catching fish, sunbathing, and swimming.
+In fact, It is the best spot for snorkeling, catching fish, sunbathing, and swimming.
 Disappointedly, this beautiful beach has fallen prey to the ongoing Covid-19 pandemic.
-Also, the local maritime authority seems disregarding this spectacular coastline amongst others.
+Also, the local maritime authority seems to disregard this spectacular coastline amongst others.

-The beautiful Balkan country is a spectacular sightseeing vacationer spot every nomad dreams for.
-Montenegro shares the Adriatic coastline with Croatia and wins it over for having the best variety of some of the world’s most picturesque beaches.
+At first, The beautiful Balkan country is a spectacular sightseeing vacationer spot every nomad dreams of.
+Montenegro shares the Adriatic coastline with Croatia.
+And wins it over for having the best variety of some of the world’s most picturesque beaches.
 It’s an all-in itinerary for those looking for an all-inclusive touristy experience on a budget with some amazing places to visit.
-This piece of land has some of the best coastal regions in the world and is a much-admired seaside lovers’ haven owing to its beautiful European beaches.
+This piece of land has some of the best coastal regions in the world.
+And is a much-admired seaside lovers’ haven owing to its beautiful European beaches.